max-sixty/pytest-accept/README.md

   into their doctests. pytest-accept will do the copying & pasting for you.
 - People who find writing tests a bit annoying, and prefer to develop by "running the code and see whether it works".
-The approach to testing that this library allows will transform testing into a enjoyable part of your existing development loop.
+The approach to testing that this library allows aims to transform testing into a enjoyable part of your existing development loop.

+It's uncoupled from the files it works with — the library can be used with existing doctests, and the doctests it creates are no different to normal doctests.

 ## Jesse, what the?